nasarar/Post_Covid19_Vacation_Projection/README.md

 •	The website will also generate a list of flights based on the departure/return date

+•	Users will be notified of travel advisories and whether it is safe to travel to that country.

+•	Website will include graphs that reflect COVID-19 vaccination data (percentage of individuals that are fully vaccinated)

 •	Website Template: https://whimsical.com/covid-19-Wt8H3eaXMasUUiv68tSpT7

 ### 1.2.0 Key Queries for Planner